paola1395/COVID-19-Vaccination-and-Reactions/README.md

 * In which country the vaccination programme is more advanced?
 * Where are vaccinated more people per day?
   * But in terms of percent from entire population ?
-* # of unique manufacturers/Vaccines
+* Number of unique manufacturers/Vaccines
 * What vaccines are used and in which countries?
 * What country is vaccinated more people?
 * What country is vaccinated a larger percent from its population?